lobo21bj/tech-skills/React-Native-w-Expo/Intro.md

 - Fast refresh: it's not require to compile to see the changes.
 - Unique code for Andriod & iOS.
 - Code from web can be recycled.
-- IF statements can be included for each SO specifically.
+- IF statements can be included for each OS specifically.
 - Community.
 - Acceptable peformance.
 - OTA Updates (Over The Air) without passing thru the App Stores.